 Once Learning Goals have been submitted following online registration renewal, regulated members can view their submissions on their Login for Regulated Members.

 Each year, regulated members will be required to submit CCP learning goals and reflections for the previous registration year as well as indicate what their proposed CCP learning goals will be for the upcoming registration year.
-Please note that the proposed learning goals can be updated at any time during the year by viewing your profile on the Member Login
+Please note that the proposed learning goals can be updated at any time during the year under “My Learning” section of the Login for Regulated Members.

 We ask regulated members to consider that, although we have made it easier to submit reflections through an online platform, regulated members must continue to track learning activities, track verification of those activities and maintain good records in order to write a specific reflection, and for submission to the College in the case of an audit.
 We encourage regulated members to utilize the CCP workbook/worksheets available online and to keep these in the case of an audit.

 Please refer to the FAQ on Renewal and CCP page for answers to common renewal and CCP questions.